Got a long flight coming up with your baby and not sure how to keep them entertained?

 - Start with our complete guide to baby travel advice.

-- Next, you’ll want these 10 baby essentials for travel we’d never leave home without (& includes a handy packing list for baby travel).
+- Next, you’ll want these 10 baby essentials for travel we’d never leave home without

 - Check out our complete guide to flying with a baby from ticket booking through to best seating and getting from house to plane.

 - Everything you want to know about breastfeeding & pumping when you travel, plus a detailed guide to bottle feeding on the go.

 - The baby bassinet on the airplane explained with a guide by airline